A spherical hydrodynamical model of cosmic voids in {\Lambda}CDM and beyond: Conclusions

 This hydrodynamical perspective offers several key advantages over the traditional \mbox{$R$-based} formulation.
 It provides a more intuitive interpretation of void dynamics, follows directly from the action—making it naturally compatible with extensions to modified gravity—and, crucially, enables a consistent and cosmology-dependent mapping between Lagrangian and Eulerian space.
 This latter result represents a significant step forward, as it allows for the first time a direct connection between linear theory and fully non-linear void observables in cosmologies beyond the EdS case.

 We have applied this formalism to explore how the background cosmology influences the evolution of an isolated void.
-Focusing on $\Lambda$CDM and dynamical dark energy models such as $w_0$CDM and $w_0w_a$CDM, we have shown that variations in the present-day matter density $\Omega_{\mathrm{m},0}$ and the dark energy equation-of-state parameters $w_0$ and $w_a$ significantly affect the void’s evolution.
+Focusing on $\Lambda$CDM and dynamical dark energy models such as $w_0$CDM and $w_0w_a$CDM, we have shown that variations in the present-day matter density $\Omega_{\mathrm{m},0}$ and the dark energy equation-of-state parameters $w_0$ and $w_a$ significantly affect the evolution of voids.
 These parameters enter the perturbation dynamics solely through their effect on the time-dependent matter fraction $\Omega_{\rm m}(t)$.
-Deviations as large as $30\%$ are observed in the explored parameter space, confirming that the evolution of the non-linear matter density contrast $\delta_{\rm E}$ inside voids is highly sensitive to the dark energy equation of state.
+Deviations as large as $30\%$ are observed in the explored parameter space, confirming that the evolution of the mean non-linear matter density contrast inside voids is highly sensitive to the dark energy equation of state.
+For shell-crossed voids, it is generally understood that a significant part of this effect arises from differences in linear growth.
+Crucially, we show that it is even more pronounced for the shallower, unshell-crossed voids that will be prime observational targets for surveys such as \textit{Euclid}, suggesting that this enhanced sensitivity could have a direct observational impact.
 Interestingly, the largest deviations occur for parameter values compatible with current DESI constraints.
 If these measurements are confirmed, cosmic voids could provide an independent and powerful means of probing the nature of dark energy and the expansion history of the universe.

-In addition, we have presented the first cosmology-dependent construction of the linear to non-linear mapping $\delta_{\rm v}(z, \delta_\mathrm{E})$ for voids, providing a numerical implementation of the transformation from Lagrangian to Eulerian space.
+In addition, we have presented the first cosmology-dependent construction of the linear to non-linear mapping $\delta_{\rm v}(z, \delta_{\rm E})$ for voids, providing a numerical implementation of the transformation from Lagrangian to Eulerian space.
 Although the resulting corrections relative to the EdS case are typically at the sub-percent level, they could become relevant for high-precision void statistics in upcoming large-scale surveys, as it is the case for HMF.
 In particular, the ability to consistently connect initial underdensities to late-time Eulerian observables opens the door to more accurate modeling of void bias, void size functions, and their sensitivity to cosmological parameters—further enhancing the role of voids as cosmological probes.

 Another major theoretical result is our derivation of new exact conditions for shell-crossing in general cosmologies.
 Using both the $R$-based and hydrodynamical approaches, we have identified the shell-crossing epoch by dynamically determining the critical Eulerian density $\delta_{\rm E,sc}$ that marks the onset of multistreaming.
 This represents the first fully consistent implementation of such a condition in the literature.
 We have computed this threshold across different dark energy scenarios, finding that deviations from the EdS result remain small but potentially significant for precision modeling.